nanobox-io/nanobox-docs/source/production/getting-started/providers.erb.md

 layout: prod
 ---

 Nanobox apps can be deployed on the following cloud infrastructure(s).
-You will need to create an account on one of these providers in order to deploy onto their service.
+You will need to create an account on one of these providers and [link it to your Nanobox account](#linking-your-account-to-a-service-provider) in order to deploy onto their service.

 <div id="providers">
   <a href="https://www.digitalocean.com/" target="_blank" id="digital-ocean">